dsiganos/pstorm_co_uk/content/authors/company/_index.md

 ---
 # Display name
-name: Dimitrios Siganos
+name: Packet Storm Ltd

 # Username (this should match the folder name)
 authors:
-- admin
+- company

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Software Consultant
+role: Software Services Consultancy

 # Organizations/Affiliations
 organizations: []